at a glance

 This article reviews information about the different Priority Health plans, costs, and coverage options available in Michigan.

-Priority Health Medicare Advantage HMO-POS plans
+Priority Health HMO plans

 Priority Health Medicare Advantage HMO plans have agreements with doctors, hospitals, pharmacies, and other healthcare providers to offer health and medical services to people with Medicare.
 These agreements qualify their services as in-network benefits.